 - 1. Solar electric generation facilities will again qualify for the PTC.
 Electricity from solar facilities will qualify for the PTC if the facility is placed in service after the date of enactment of the IRA, and construction on the facility commences prior to January 1, 2025. - 2.
-The phase-out of the credit rates was eliminated, but the credit rate provisions were replaced by a two-tier credit rate structure. - The "base" credit rate is 0.3 cents per kWh.
+The phase-out of the credit rates was eliminated, but the credit rate provisions were replaced by a two-tier credit rate structure. - a.
+The "base" credit rate is 0.3 cents per kWh. - b.
+The credit rate is increased by a factor of five (i.e. to 1.5 cents) if the facility satisfies, or is exempt from, new "prevailing wage and apprenticeship" requirements (the "PWA").